feathersjs/feathers/packages/authentication-local/README.md

 ### hashPassword hook

 This hook is used to hash plain text passwords before they are saved to the database.
-It uses the bcrypt algorithm by default but can be customized by passing your own `optionk.hash` function.
+It uses the bcrypt algorithm by default but can be customized by passing your own `options.hash` function.

 #### Default Options